ArdanaCLM/ardana-dev-tools/README.md

     A cutdown version of standard cloud with 2 computes removed and deployer at first controller (dac).

-* std-split: A 5 node single region multi-control plane cloud
+* std-split: A 5 node single region multi-cluster control plane cloud

     Based on the standard cloud with 2 compute removed, using 3 single node control planes, 1 for core openstack services, 1 for DB & RabbitMQ, and 1 for MML stack, though Swift services are shared among all 3 to allow for a complete Swift ring model with EC disabled.
 Control node sizing are minimised to match running service requirements.

+* std-basic: An 8 node single region multi-cluster control plane cloud

+    A multi-cluster control plane with a 3 node DB/MQ/Swift cluster, a 2 node OpenStack cluster and 2 computes, with a standalone deployer node, deploying only basic services, similar to the demo model, e.g. Keystone, Swift, Glance, Cinder, Neutron, Nova, Horizon, Tempest.

+* std-upgrade: A 15 node single region multi-cluster control plane cloud

+    A multi-cluster control plane with a 3 node DB/MQ cluster, a 3 node DB/MQ/Swift cluster, a 2 node OpenStack cluster, a 3 node MML cluster, and 3 computes, with a standalone deployer node.
+This model draws upon the mid-size and multi-cp CI models, and the example entry-scale-kvm-mml and mid-scale-kvm models for inspiration to target advanced deployment scenarios to aid in upgrade and update testing.

 * mid-size: A multi-control plane, multi region cloud

 * multi-cp: A more complex multi-control plane multi-region cloud

-* adt: 2 node ardana-dev-tools validation testing cloud

-    Extremely mininal cloud (keystone, horizon, tempest OpenStack services only) derived from the `demo` model, with a controller that is also a deployer, and one additional resource node that is available for re-imaging with run-cobbler.

 WARNING : The mid-size & multi-cp models may not be stable/functional right now.